srobo/team-emails/SR2019/2019-03-11-competition-information.md

 ## Kit Loan Extension

 In the past, some teams have requested to hold on to the kit for a couple of weeks after the competition.
-This year, we're allowing a loan extension until 4th May.
+This year, we're allowing a loan extension until 27th April, by which time they need to be back in our possession.
 If this is something you would be interested, please let us know on `teams@studentrobotics.org`, with the reason you wish to hold on to the kit.
 The closing date for this is 22nd March.

 We've also updated the [competition page](https://studentrobotics.org/events/sr2019/competition/) on our website with more information on the venue and parking.
 We will keep updating this with more information, so be sure to keep an eye on it.